omnidotdev/sigil/docs/usage.md

    Feel free to modify the Panda config as needed, for example if you need to add more patterns to `include`.

-You may want to customize the config snippets above to your liking.
-Treat them as a starting point.

 3. Create a `postcss.config.js` file in your project root with the following content:

    ```js